-Learn how to use this basic feature.Read the article
+Learn how to export some unusual file formats.Read the article

 How to use Alpha Lock, Clipping Masks, and Layer Masks on Procreate